 Head of Department

-James Nairne is Head of Art and a practising professional artist.
+Mr James Nairne is Director of Art and a practising professional artist.
 He came to Cranleigh in 2012, attracted by the School's amazing facilities for art, and a desire to return to the county where he was born and raised.
 He has previously played club hockey and coaches Cranleigh teams along with tutoring in Loveday.